GJZwiers/deno-config-init/README.md

 deno-init --tsconfig
 ```

 `--name` or `-n` will use a non-default name for the config file.
-The default is
+The default name is
 `deno.json`.

 ```